-Subject to the approval of the Board, based on recommendation of CSR Committee, the Company shall spend an amount of ' 50 lacs in FY 2014-15 for CSR activities of the Company.
+Based on recommendation of CSR Committee, the Board has approved an amount of ₹ 1.28 crore in FY 2015-16 as CSR spend for CSR activities of the Company.

-Subject to provisions of sub-section (5) of Section 135 of the Act, the Company can undertake CSR activities through outside trusts, societies or companies only in India, provided that these have at least 3 years of track record of undertaking such activities.
-It will be ensured that the Board of Directors and the CSR Committee will not have any direct interest in the said entity.
+Subject to provisions of sub-section (5) of Section 135 of the Act, the Company can undertake CSR activities itself or through outside trusts, societies or companies only in India, provided that these have at least 3 years of track record of undertaking such activities.
+It will be ensured that the Board of Directors and the CSR Committee members will not have any direct interest in the said entity.
 The Company may also collaborate or pool resources with other companies to undertake CSR activities and any expenditure incurred on such collaborative efforts would qualify for computing the CSR spends provided that the CSR Committees of the respective companies are in a position to report separately on such projects or programmes in accordance with these rules.

-The Company post deliberation has decided that contribution to any single trust, society or company shall not exceed ' 10 lacs for a financial year and a due diligence of the trust, society or company as approved by the Board will be carried out by the Company.
+The Company post deliberation has decided that contribution to any single trust, society or company shall not exceed ₹ 15 lacs for a financial year and a due diligence of the trust, society or company as approved by the Board will be carried out by the Company.

-Although, there is a cap of ' 10 lacs in terms of contribution to a single trust, society or company, in a financial year, the Board is authorized to assess projects/initiatives (on a case to case basis) and approve expenditure above ' 10 lacs for a single trust, society or company in a financial year, with a cap of ' 15 lacs.
+Although, there is a cap of ₹ 15 lacs in terms of contribution to a single trust, society or company, in a financial year, the Board is authorized to assess projects/initiatives (on a case to case basis) and approve expenditure above ₹ 15 lacs for a single trust, society or company in a financial year, with a cap of ₹ 20 lacs.